 How the ACT Improves Spartan College Readiness

 At De Smet Jesuit High School, we specifically focus our standardized test preparation around the ACT, as this test is designed to evaluate a student's college and career readiness skills through a published set of standards, available here: http://www.act.org/content/act/en/college-and-career-readiness/standards.html.
 We have aligned our curriculum to teach not just the academic content, but also these readiness skills, and we continue to evaluate and adjust as necessary.
 Several years ago, departments worked together to scaffold the ACT college readiness skills so that our students have mastered as many as possible before they take the ACT, and more importantly before they enter college.
-Faculty in-service work for spring 2019 has already been dedicated to evaluating our curriculum as it works in the block schedule and through the lens of these ACT skills.
+Faculty in-service work that began in spring 2019 was dedicated to evaluating our curriculum as it works in the block schedule and through the lens of these ACT skills.

 Standardized Tests at De Smet Jesuit

 Freshmen, sophomores, and juniors take the EXPLORE, PLAN, and practice ACT tests, respectively.
 These tests help predict student academic performance, inform faculty training, dictate curriculum adjustments, and enable De Smet Jesuit to best prepare our students for future college readiness and success.

 To learn more about standardized tests at De Smet Jesuit, please contact Chris Williams, Assistant Principal for Academics.